maritime-web/BalticWeb-Docker/README.md

 	$ ./undeploy.sh full

 ## NGINX configuration
-To configure the NGINX container you need to make a directory called 'nginx/conf.d' in your home directory.
+To configure the NGINX container you need to make a directory called 'nginx/conf.d' in your 'balticweb' directory.
 In this directory you can add custom NGINX configuration files.